-After June 30, 2017, customers opening accounts with a Canadian financial institution generally will be required to provide their tax residency status and tax identification number (TIN) for all countries in which they are resident for tax purposes.
+As of July 1, 2017, customers opening accounts with a Canadian financial institution generally will be required to provide their tax residency status and tax identification number (TIN) for all countries in which they are resident for tax purposes.
 In addition, applications for accounts held by certain entities may require disclosure of the entity’s individual controlling persons who are tax residents of countries other than Canada.

 5. How will existing customers with accounts at Canadian financial institutions be affected by the CRS?

-Customers who hold accounts with Canadian financial institutions as at June 30, 2017 may be required to confirm their tax residency status and provide TINs for all countries in which they are a resident for tax purposes.
+Customers who hold accounts with Canadian financial institutions may be required to confirm their tax residency status and provide TINs for all countries in which they are a resident for tax purposes.
 It is expected that most Canadians with existing accounts at Canadian financial institutions will be minimally affected by the CRS, since many will be solely resident in Canada for tax purposes.
 Customers who are tax residents of other countries will have information on their reportable accounts reported to the CRA.

 6. What if customers do not provide required information about their tax residency?